johnwcowan/r7rs-work/ImplementationsMay.md

-Things that implementations explicitly ''may'' do:
+Things that implementations explicitly *may* do:

 * Define external representations for additional types of objects
 * Share empty strings, vectors, and bytevectors (detectably by `eq?` or `eqv?` or neither)